microsoft/vscode-docs/docs/introVideos/overview.md

 # Introductory Videos

 Start your journey with VS Code with this sequenced course of introductory videos.
+These videos are designed to give you a quick overview of various topics.
+Because VS Code comes with JavaScript and TypeScript support out of the box, each video uses JavaScript as an example.
+To learn more about the content of the video see the section titled "Learn More" towards the bottom of each intro video page.
 [Start learning now!](/docs/introvideos/basics)

-> Note: If you would like us to cover other topics, please leave [feedback here](https://www.surveymonkey.com/r/H9W7K8J).
+## Tutorials

 Tutorial                              | Time Required | Description
 ------------------------------------- | ------------- | --------------------------------
 [Basics and Setup](/docs/introvideos/basics) | 3m | Setup and understand the basics of your new editor.
 [Configure and Extend](/docs/introvideos/configure) | 5m | Personalize and extend VS Code.
 [IntelliSense](/docs/introvideos/intellisense) | 5m | Receive intelligent code completions.
-[Advanced Code Editing](/docs/introvideos/codeediting) | 6m | Take productivity to the next level.
+[Code Editing](/docs/introvideos/codeediting) | 6m | Take code editing to the next level.
-[Version Control](/docs/introvideos/codeediting) | 4m | Learn how to use Git version control in VS Code.
+[Version Control](/docs/introvideos/versioncontrol) | 4m | Learn how to use Git version control in VS Code.
 [Debugging](/docs/introvideos/debugging) | 5m | Setup and debug a simple Node.js application.

+> Note: If you would like us to cover other topics, please leave [feedback here](https://www.surveymonkey.com/r/H9W7K8J).